-From day one, we encourage open communication between the teacher candidate and all cooperating teachers.
+\World Language 2nd placement/ Special Education Placements (12/3 weeks): Since there is more than one cooperating teacher, we encourage open communication between the teacher candidate and all cooperating teachers.
 We understand the difficulty of this process, due to different settings, but we see all cooperating teachers as mentors who model effective teaching practice for the teacher candidate.

-The teacher candidate and all cooperating teachers should develop a plan for the teacher candidate to assume classroom responsibilities in both placements.
+The teacher candidate and cooperating teachers should develop a plan for the teacher candidate to assume classroom responsibilities in both placements.
 This plan should allow the teacher candidate to incrementally increase responsibilities, knowledge, skills, and dispositions in the classroom.
-The Planning Schedule for Teacher Candidates form is included on the website.
-It is hoped that the teacher candidate will have the opportunity to experience as realistic a situation as possible by engaging in as many activities in which teachers normally engage as is consistent with the amount of time available, school policy, and his/her own individual needs, interests, and state of development.
+The Planning Schedule for Teacher Candidates form is available on the website.
+It is hoped that the teacher candidate will have the opportunity to experience as realistic a situation as possible by engaging in as many activities in which teachers normally engage as is consistent with the amount of time available, school policy and his/her own individual needs, interests, and state of development.